P.S. (Doctor Who): Filming

 After watching Mark Williams portray Brian in "Dinosaurs on a Spaceship", the crew felt as though he was a very good actor, and how important he would be in "The Power of Three".
 However, at the time, Mark Williams was filming Blandings in Northern Ireland, and therefore unavailable to film "P.S.".
 Later on, as the series was beginning to air, Chibnall wondered whether or not the crew would actually do anything with the scene that he had written, before finding out at a later date that they had turned it into an animation.

 While the opening was archive footage from "The Power of Three", the rest of episode was entirely realised in animated storyboards, with simple text depicting the actions and sets.
 Arthur Darvill recorded his voice-over dialogue in a recording studio.

 Release

 The episode serves as an epilogue to "The Angels Take Manhattan".
 After the episodes was broadcast, the BBC received various email from fans asking about what happened to Brian after his son and daughter-in-law's departure.
 These emails convinced the BBC to release "P.S." as a mini animated storyboard adventure.

 Reception

 Writing for IGN Tom Butler felt that the episode was a "fitting (and emotional) send off".
-ScreenRants Jessica Smith felt that the episode was a perfect send off for the characters and the show "missed out" by not including it.
+Screen Rants Jessica Smith felt that the episode was a perfect send off for the characters and the show "missed out" by not including it.

 Writing for GamesRadar+ Alasdair Stuart had mixed feelings on the episode, commending the emotional theme but also praised and criticised the impression that the Doctor's absence suggests that the Doctor never went back to tell Brian what happened to his son.